-The New Moon is viewed as a time of reflection and introspection.
+The New Moon is seen as a time of reflection and introspection.
 Women who have their periods around the new moon have historically been linked to having strong intuition and the urge to withdraw from the world.
-They feel that they’ve already given the world all they can give, energetically, over the past month and choose to withdrawal for the week, focusing on themselves and their needs.
+They feel they’ve already given the world all they can provide energetically over the past month and choose to withdraw for the week, focusing on themselves and their needs.
 If this is you, you follow the natural cycles of the earth.
 Your body and spirit withdraw into rest and inward focus when the moon goes dark, and when the moon is full and bright, so are you.

 Full Moon (Red Moon) Cycle

 Don’t fret if your cycle doesn’t fall into one of these two categories.
-As I mentioned earlier, due to our modern lifestyles, and staying up late scrolling Instagram, checking emails, binging on Netflix exposure to light women tend to bleed at different times during the months, so if your cycle isn’t synced up with the moon phases don’t despair.
+As I mentioned earlier, due to our modern lifestyles, staying up late scrolling Instagram, checking emails, and binging on Netflix, and exposure to light, women tend to bleed at different times during the months, so if your cycle isn’t synced up with the moon phases don’t despair.
 There are lots of ways you can bring yourself back into sync.

 1. Pay Attention

-Start noticing the cycles of the moon and pay attention to how you feel during each cycle.
-Sometimes just this simple acknowledgement creates a shift and a stronger connection with the moons energy.
-Keeping a chart of your period and the phases of the moon is helpful.
+Start noticing the moon's cycles and pay attention to how you feel during each one.
+Sometimes, this simple acknowledgment creates a shift and a stronger connection with the moon's energy.
+Keeping a chart of your period and the moon's phases is helpful.
 You will start to notice a pattern of emotions and physical changes that occur at the same time each month that will show you your cyclical nature.
 Knowing what to expect allows you to plan accordingly and create situations and rituals to support yourself.

 2. Stop Sleeping With Your Phone/Computer/iPad

 It used to be that humans were only exposed to sunlight during the day and to the moon at night.
-With the invention of electricity, our exposure to light and dark shifted and now we can be exposed to light 24/7.
-One of the biggest disrupters are our devices which emit endocrine disrupting blue light.
-This light exposure compromises the pineal glands ability to create melatonin which can throw off not only our ovulatory rhythm but our circadian rhythm making it difficult to get a good nights sleep.
+With the invention of electricity, our exposure to light and dark shifted, and now we can be exposed to light 24/7.
+One of the biggest disrupters is our devices, which emit endocrine-disrupting blue light.
+This light exposure compromises the pineal gland's ability to create melatonin, which can throw off our ovulatory and circadian rhythms, making it difficult to get a good night's sleep.